 Here you can link together tables from the current database through common data fields.
 Click the New Relation icon to create the relationships, or simply drag-and-drop with the mouse.

 When you choose Tools - Relationships, a window opens in which all the existing relationships between the tables of the current database are shown.
-If no relationships have been defined, or if you want to relate other tables of the database to each other, then click the Add Tables icon.
-The Add Tables dialog opens in which you can select the tables that you want.
+If no relationships have been defined, or if you want to relate other tables of the database to each other, then click on the Add Tables icon.
+The Add Tables dialog opens in which you can select the tables with which to create a relation.

-If you want to define a relation among the different tables, you should enter a primary key that clearly identifies a data field of the existing table.
+If you want to define a relation among the various tables, you should enter a primary key that uniquely identifies a data field of an existing table.
 You can refer to the primary key from other tables to access the data of this table.
-All data fields referring to this primary key will be identified as an external key.
+All data fields referring to this primary key will be identified as a foreign key.

 All data fields referring to a primary key will be identified in the table window by a small key symbol.